red5pro/terraform-oci-red5pro/examples/single/README.md

 In the following example, Terraform module will automates the infrastructure provisioning of the [Red5 Pro standalone server](https://www.red5pro.com/docs/installation/installation/oci-install/).

-* **VCN** - This Terrform module can either create a new or use your existing VCN.
+* **VCN** - For single server deployment this Terrform module can either create a new or use your existing VCN.
 If you wish to create a new VCN, set `vcn_create` to `true`, and the script will ignore the other VCN configurations.
 To use your existing VCN, set `vcn_create` to `false` and include your existing vcn_id, name, dns label, subnet id, and subnet name.
-* **Network Security Group** - This Terrform module can either create a new or use your existing Network Security Group in Oracle Cloud Infrastructure(OCI).
+* **Network Security Group** - For single server deployment this Terrform module can either create a new or use your existing Network Security Group in Oracle Cloud Infrastructure(OCI).
 * **Instance Type** - Select the instance type based on the usecase from [Oracle Cloud Infrastructure(OCI) Compute Shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm)
 * **SSL Certificates** - User can install Let's encrypt SSL certificates or use Red5Pro server without SSL certificate (HTTP only).